10 Caregiver Stress Relief Tips to Get You Through the Holidays

 It changes your perspective and helps you see that there is always some good in life, even in tough times.

-To help you focus on the positive moments, jot down 3 things you’re grateful for, do a quick gratitude exercise, or tell someone why you’re grateful for them.
+To help you focus on the positive moments, jot down three things you’re grateful for, do a quick gratitude exercise, or tell someone why you’re thankful for them.

 When you’re in the middle of a stressful situation, it can feel like it’s never going to end.